chrispanag/chrispanag.com/content/about.md

 I’m a software engineer specializing in backend services.
 I work with Go and NodeJS to build systems that support millions of users.
 I enjoy creating efficient, scalable solutions that ensure everything runs smoothly at scale.

+Originally from Athens, Greece, I now live in Paris, France.
 In my free time, I play greek rembetiko music on the guitar and administer the [rembetiko.gr](https://rembetiko.gr) community.

 From time to time you can read some of my thoughts, projects and ideas that I share on [my blog](/posts).